A SPANISH FORT WEDDING

 Wedding fees will be based upon membership status the day we receive your application.

-Due to facility and personnel constraints, we are unable to schedule weddings during Holy Week, on Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve, or New Year’s Day.
-Weekends close to these days may be unavailable, as well.
+Due to facility and personnel constraints, we are unable to schedule weddings during Holy Week, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve, or New Year’s Day.
+Weekends close to these days may be unavailable as well.
 No weddings will be scheduled later than 6:00 p.m.

 A Christian wedding is first and foremost a service of Christian worship.
 The music in your wedding should express the depth of your commitment to each other and the sacredness of the occasion.
 If you need help choosing music for your wedding, the officiating pastor will be glad to provide suggestions.
-While we respect the personal taste of the bride and groom, Spanish Fort UMC reserves the right to disallow any particular song that the officiating pastor feels is inappropriate for a Christian wedding.
-Accordingly, please submit all requested music selections to the officiating pastor before the final choices have been made.
+While we respect the personal tastes of the bride and groom, Spanish Fort UMC reserves the right to disallow any particular song that the officiating pastor feels is inappropriate for a Christian wedding.
+Accordingly, please submit all requested music selections to the Worship Arts Director before the final choices have been made.

 The Wedding Director will help you contact one of our church accompanists.
-No other accompanist may use the organ or piano.
+No other accompanist may use the organ or piano, unless approved by church staff.
 If the couple chooses to use other types of musicians, the couple is responsible for contacting them.